 Service Learning/Internship Programs

 Through partnerships developed between UW-Barron County and area businesses and community agencies, students can earn 1-2 credits while undertaking an independent academic project in a professional work environment.
 Benefits of participating in the Internship or Service Learning program include the opportunity to test skills and abilities, gain valuable experience, enhance a resume and define educational and career goals.

 A scholarship program for first-year, continuing and transferring students is sponsored by the UW-Barron County Foundation.
 The scholarship fund is supported by donations from area businesses, individuals and civic groups along with the UW-Barron County faculty and staff.

 Community Interest Programs

 Continuing Education courses include a wide range of personal enrichment and professional development courses for all ages along with teacher re-certification programs and online learning opportunities.
 Other campus programs include theatre productions, open forums, documentary film viewings, astronomical viewing sessions, Thursday@theU Lecture Series, Communiversity Band, Red Cedar Choir and art gallery exhibits.

 Educational Opportunity Center

-The UW-BC Educational Opportunity Network (EON) provides assistance and information to adults who seek to enter into or continue a program of postsecondary education.
+The UW-Barron County Educational Opportunity Network (EON) provides assistance and information to adults who seek to enter into or continue a program of postsecondary education.
 Services include academic and financial aid counseling, career exploration and aptitude assessment services, and assistance with the re-entry process.
-UW-BC provides this service in cooperation with the UW-Eau Claire EON.
+UW-Barron County provides this service in cooperation with the UW-Eau Claire EON.